GCSE Grade Boundaries 2024: The New Grading System Explained

 Breaking down an exam-style question in a Third Space Learning online revision lesson

-How GCSE grade boundaries are defined
+How are GCSE grade boundaries defined?

 Senior examiners take into account a number of factors when deciding on grade boundaries.
 These include: